beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/writing-tests.md

 While **you can use any test runner and reporter combo you want**, we recommend the TAP family for testing.
 Test suites that require their runners to inject globals can create some very difficult to debug situations.

-> ⚠️ Begin requires `NODE_ENV=testing` to be present in your `npm test` scripts, regardless of the test framework you're using.
+While also not strictly required, we recommend setting your `NODE_ENV` to `testing` in your test script.